ashutosh61973/my-indian-food-blog-/README.md

-# Japanese-Food-Blog-Web-App
+# indian-Food-Blog-Web-App

-This repo contains the source code for the website J Food Blogger.
-It is a blog web app that aims to allow people to share their favourite japanese food experiences.
+This repo contains the source code for the website I Food Blogger.
+It is a blog web app that aims to allow people to share their favourite indian food experiences.

 ## Features
 - Personal profile.